lex6061/My_new_project/README.md

 # My_new_project
-# Yuer welcome
+# You are welcome
-# halo my name is Alexandr, i`m programer!
+# hello my name is Alexandr, i`m programer!
 # this is my new file